-But myths are both inherently political and infinitely interpretable.
-The best ones can change and shift with the time and find new ways to grow.
+But myths are both inherently political and infinitely interpret-able.
+The best ones can change and shift with the times and find new ways to grow.
 Batman himself has been everything from a brooding, mostly silent vigilante, to a campy, colorful detective, to an arrogant, silly Lego cartoon.
 All of those interpretations are equally Batman.

 And writes have picked up on Batman’s generally pro-rich and pro-establishment themes before and twisted them.
 Frank Millar famously has Batman terrorize rich mobsters and business elites of Gotham during a dinner party telling them their time has ended.
 Scott Synder and Greg Capullo created ‘the Court of Owls’.
 A network of oligarchs who controlled Gotham from the shadows before Batman showed up.
 He then works to overthrow them and restore Gotham to the people.

 Bruce Wayne himself is presented as being a businessman in name only.
 He’s never interested in wealth for himself, but rather as a tool to help the disenfranchised.
 Multiple Batman stories show him either ignoring his family’s business altogether or creating international charities, building orphanages or schools.
 He’s presented as the type of billionaire we all hope the wealthy really are.